gradual-verification/gvc0/docs/impl_field_access.md

 ```

-The `merge` function takes the union of two sets of permissions and assigns them to the first set.

 ## Inserting Runtime Checks
-Each runtime check is represented as a tuple containing the check itself, a flag indicating whether the check might overlap with statically verified field, and the context in which the check occurs.
+Each runtime check is a tuple containing the boolean expression to be checked, a flag indicating whether the check might overlap with a statically verified field, and the context in which the check occurs.
 For an unverified field to "overlap" with a statically verified field means that there is a possibility that both fields are aliases to the same heap location.
 Additionally, note that the context for a runtime check is derived from the current function's static specifications and information from the verifier, similar to what occurs when `OwnedFields` is initialized in a fully verified function.

 If a field access check doesn't overlap, then runtime checks can be discharged without any extra handling.
 To verify that a field is accessible, `assertAcc` is called: